 When Apple bought Beats by Dre for $3bn back in 2014, both companies had something to gain.
 Apple got entry into the lucrative, emerging fashion headphones market, while Beats got access to the brains in Apple's tech development team.

-Up until now, that's seen Apple tech find its way into Beats-designed headphones.
-With the Powerbeats Pro, however, Beats president Luke Wood tells us that this is the first true joint project where everything - internal and external - has been designed with Apple.
+Up until 2019, that saw Apple tech find its way into Beats-designed headphones.
+With the Powerbeats Pro, however, Beats president Luke Wood told us that this is the first true joint project where everything - internal and external - was designed together with Apple.

-Perhaps more significantly, this pair of earphones is Beats' first pair of true wireless earphones.
-It's one of the last major audio brands to enter the space, but if the promises of great sound and phenomenal battery life hold true, it's definitely been worth the wait...
+Perhaps more significantly, the Powerbeats Pro was Beats' first pair of true wireless earphones.
+It was one of the last major audio brands to enter the space, but the wait was well worth it.
+Read on to find out why.

 Designed for everyone's ears